andrewdavidmackenzie/flow/docs/running/distributed.md

 flowr/examples/fibonacci/manifest.json
 ```

-Then let's run the sample fibonacci flow, forcing zero executors threads so that we
+Then let's run the example fibonacci flow, forcing zero executors threads so that we
 see `flowrex` executing all (non context) jobs

 `> flowr -t 0 flowr/examples/fibonacci`